-3.7 In addition to the Supervisory Board's annual self-evaluation, the functioning of the Supervisory Board will be evaluated under independent supervision once every three years.
-The involvement of each member of the Supervisory Board, the culture within the Supervisory Board and the relationship between the Supervisory Board and the Executive Board will be part of this evaluation.
+3.7 In addition to the supervisory board's annual self-evaluation, the functioning of the supervisory board will be evaluated under independent supervision once every three years.
+The involvement of each member of the supervisory board, the culture within the supervisory board and the relationship between the supervisory board and the executive board will be part of this evaluation.

 The Supervisory Board carries out an annual assessment of its own performance, its composition and effectiveness, as well as the effectiveness of the LLL programme.
 Once every three years, the self-assessment is performed with the assistance of independent supervision by a professional party selected by the Supervisory Board.
 In this triennial assessment, focus lies on the evaluation of the performance of individual Supervisory Board members and the culture within the Supervisory Board.
 Moreover the relationship between the Supervisory Board and the Managing Board is evaluated.
 During the same session the Supervisory Board performs the yearly assessment of the Managing Board and its individual members, including its LLL programme.
+The external assessment is currently scheduled to take place in H1 2018.

-3.8 Each member of the Supervisory Board will receive appropriate compensation for the amount of time that he or she spends on Supervisory Board activities.
+3.8 Each member of the supervisory board will receive appropriate compensation for the amount of time that he or she spends on supervisory board activities.
 This compensation will not depend on the bank's results.